cloud-66-internal/help.cloud66.com/_node/how-to-guides/add-ins/add-in-implementation.md

 ---
 layout: post
 template: one-col
-title:  "How to implement Add-ins"
+title:  "An introduction to Add-ins"
 categories: how-to-guides/add-ins
 lead: Extend the functionality of your application with add-ins
 tags: ['Add ins']